Nicktoons MLB: Reception

 Nicktoons MLB has received mixed reviews from critics.
 Operation Sports gave the game 4 out of 10, stating "As it is, you should only buy this for the Nickelodeon characters or if you are dying to play a Kinect baseball game.
 Otherwise, just treat yourself and your kids to The Bigs 2, a game with more polish and much more to do.
 Then, when you are done, watch SpongeBob."
 Official Xbox Magazine gave the game a score of 6.5 out of 10, saying "Nicktoons MLB is fun but frivolous, which should work just fine for kids and families".
-They also both praised and criticized the usage of Kinect, saying "having your arm angle determine the pitch type is downright genius — though sadly, occasional gaffes (such as seeing swings you didn’t take) muddle the execution".
+They also both praised and criticized the usage of Kinect, saying "having your arm angle determine the pitch type is downright genius — though sadly, occasional gaffes (such as seeing swings you didn't take) muddle the execution".

 However, there have been some positive reviews as well.
-123Kinect said "If you are buying this for yourself and are older it’s probably around a 6/10, you will notice the flaws, which is why I rated it at 7, it’s one of those on the fence titles.
-It’s by far no means a real MLB title, however, it’s a step in the right direction."
+123Kinect said "If you are buying this for yourself and are older it's probably around a 6/10, you will notice the flaws, which is why I rated it at 7, it's one of those on the fence titles.
+It's by far no means a real MLB title, however, it's a step in the right direction."
 Anime Courtyard also gave it a 7 out of 10, stating "At the end we can say that Nicktoons MLB is not spectacular but not a bad option if you want a baseball game without complications.
 For children, a good game if they like the Nicktoons.
 And of course for a grown up who wants a trip on memory lane with their favorite Nickelodeon characters."
-Nintendo World Report's review gave the game an 8 out of 10, concluding with, "Nicktoons MLB is a simplified but very fun baseball game.
+Nintendo World Reports review gave the game an 8 out of 10, concluding with, "Nicktoons MLB is a simplified but very fun baseball game.
 Don't let the kid-focused presentation scare you off; this game is worth a look from anyone in the mood for an arcade baseball game.